w3c/font-text-cg/charter/index.md

 ## Scope

-The Font and Text community group gathers individuals and organisations interested in discussing and developing specifications and implementations for technologies such as shaping and layout which operate on and at the interface between
+The Font and Text community group gathers individuals and organizations interested in discussing and developing specifications and implementations for technologies such as shaping and layout which operate on and at the interface between